JeanMignon/UnityTerrainRaw-TiffConversionTool/README.md

 # UnityTerrainRaw-TiffConversionTool
-Easily converts the Raw file format used by Unity3d's terrain tool  to Tiff by using LibTiff.net
+Easily converts the Raw file format used by Unity3d's terrain tool into Tiff and back by using LibTiff.Net.